proksee-project/proksee-cmd/docs/tutorial.md

 Assembled reads using SPAdes.
 ```

-Using information collected in the previous steps, a strategy is determined for "expert" assembly.
-The hope is that we can use information gathered from a fast Skesa assembly to better inform a more thorough assembly process.
+Using information collected in the previous steps, a strategy is determined for the "expert" assembly.
+The hope is that we can use information gathered from a fast Skesa assembly to better inform a more thorough assembly.
 In this case, SPAdes was selected to assembly the reads.

 **Machine Learning Assembly Evaluation**